-34 Tantalizing German foods – what to eat in Germany
+34 Tantalizing German food – what to eat in Germany

 All tourists spend a share of their travel budget on food.
 If you want to take a deep dive into the culture of a city, and really experience the heart of a new place you must try the local food.
 I would also suggest finding a local market to check out what the locals buy and eat.

-Traditional German foods tend toward rustic and very hearty meats like pork and goose feature quite a bit along with fish, peas, beans, potatoes and of course the well-known variety of German sausages.
+Traditional German food tends toward rustic and very hearty meats like pork and goose feature quite a bit along with fish, peas, beans, potatoes and of course Germany’s most popular food the German sausage.
+The most famous German foods are of course Black Forest Gateau, Currywurst Sausage and pretzels but there is much more to German cuisine than these three.

-Frederick the Great was a big influence on the food in Berlin.
+German food culture was greatly influenced by Frederick the Great.
 In the 18th century, King Frederick ordered his subjects to eat mainly cucumbers and potatoes.
 He encouraged using these items because they were cheap and fit the frugal Germanic lifestyle.
 They are still favourites in Berlin.

 34 German foods you must try